mlhartme/pommes/README.md

 ### Remove

-The `remove` command is equivalent to removing checkouts from your disk with `rm -rf`, but it also checks for uncommitted changes before changing anything.
-Similar the `checkout` command, it asks before changing anything on your disk.
+The `remove` command is equivalent to removing checkouts with `rm -rf`, but it also checks for uncommitted changes.
+Similar to the `checkout` command, it asks before changing anything on your disk.

 `remove` has a `-stale` option to remove only checkouts that have been removed from the database.
 For example, if you have all trunks checked out, you can run `pommes remove -stale` to remove checkouts that are no longer used.